-- Preview Email Newsletter

 *

 OKLAHOMA CITY - For the millions of people living with lupus - a chronic autoimmune disease that can damage the kidneys, brain and other vital organs - treatment options remain limited and often come with serious side effects.
-A $1.7 million grant from the National Institutes of Health will allow a University of Oklahoma researcher to continue investigating more PR
+A $1.7 million grant from the National Institutes of Health will allow a University of Oklahoma researcher to continue investigating a protein that may help explain why the disease d more PR

 New study challenges conventional wisdom about "retail therapy" (10)